 - Provide information that helps to reduce bias in thinking, decision making, and behavior

-- Consult with representatives from the Office of Diversity and Inclusion as needed
+- Consult with the Office of Diversity and Inclusion as needed

 In addition to their training and experience, search advocates are: